victorvvu/Simple_CNGAN/README.md

 - generate new images, art or even mimic styles
 - create images of dogs

-Here we train a Simple CNGAN from scratch, meaning this will probably produce very **poor images of dogs**.
+Here we train a simple CNGAN from scratch, meaning this will probably produce very **poor images of dogs**.
 However, this is more of an exercise to see how GANs learn in an unsupervised fashion.

 ##### Technical Overview
 The pitfall of GANs are that they require massive amounts of compute power to train, meaning they need stacks of GPUs to train.
 GANs are essentially 2 neural networks, in this case CNNs (convolutional neural networks), competing against each other.
 The models were trained locally with a fairly weak GPU (NVIDA GTX 1050 Ti) so only 64 X 64 images were created with a simple architecture.